BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-Be careful that all the even numbers are not composite.
+All even numbers are not composite.
 For example, the smallest even number is 2.
 But it is not a composite number.
 The smallest even composite number is 4.
-Likewise, not all the odd numbers are composite.
-While you solve composite numbers, be careful about the nature of each number.
+Likewise, not all odd numbers are composite.
+While solving composite numbers, be careful about the nature of each number.

 arrow-right